MITLibraries/mitlibraries-theme-omeka/readme.md

 # MIT Libraries Omeka Theme

 This [Omeka S](https://omeka.org/s/) theme implements the MIT Libraries' current branding identity for web applications.

 Additional Omeka S themes can be found at https://github.com/omeka-s-themes.

 ## Using this theme

 This theme should be placed in the themes directory within your Omeka S instance.
 It should then be available for selection by any exhibit which needs it.

 ## Developing this theme

 The [Omeka S Developer Documentation for themes](https://omeka.org/s/docs/developer/themes/) should be consulted for help adding anything to this theme.

+## Deploying this theme

+This is automatically deployed to stage and prod via GitHub Actions.
+See [ADR#0004](./docs/architecture-decisions/0004-github-runner-for-automated-deployment.md) for the decision to do this.
+See [deployment-automation](./docs/reference/deployment-automation.md) for the details of how to setup this automation.
+The configuration follows our standard GitHub-flow deployment model:

+* A merge to `main` triggers a deploy of the theme to the stage server
+* A tagged release on `main` triggers a deploy of the theme to the prod server

+Only changes in the four key directories are tracked for automation: `asset/`, `config/`, `helper/`, and `view/`.

 ### Stylesheets